kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

-One of the best parts about FastAPI is that it automatically gives you a user-friendly, interactive API explorer at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs), making it easy to experiment with your endpoint right in the browser but it also lets you know that it is up and running.
+One of the best parts about FastAPI is that it automatically gives you a user-friendly, interactive API explorer at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs), making it easy to experiment with your endpoint right in the browser, but it also lets you know that it is up and running.
 You can also test it out from the command line (in the root of our project):

 ```bash